 You may also need to meet with an academic adviser.

-The self-help surveys will help you identify what may be affecting your academic progression.
-Common reasons include study load, not enjoying your studies, home life, health, work and finances.
+The reflective questionnaire will help you identify what may be affecting your academic progression.
+Common reasons include study load, time management or procrastination, not enjoying your studies, home life, health, work and finances.

-The University has a number of support services (pdf, 71KB) available to you to assist with challenges you face while you are studying.
+The University has a number of support services (pdf, 194KB) available to you to assist with challenges you may face.

-You can sign up for an information session by contacting our Student Lifecycle Officer at email@example.com
+You can sign up for an information session by contacting our Student Retention Coordinator at firstname.lastname@example.org

 To arrange an appointment with an academic adviser, you'll need to send an email from your University email account, to email@example.com and include: